microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationsubmission-post-resources.md

 ## Request body
 In the request body, supply a JSON representation of the resource.
 Supported types are [educationExcelResource](../resources/educationexcelresource.md), [educationFileResource](../resources/educationfileresource.md), [educationLinkResource](../resources/educationlinkresource.md), [educationPowerPointResource](../resources/educationpowerpointresource.md) and [educationWordResource](../resources/educationwordresource.md).

->**Note:** The educationExternalResource is only an out resource, you can't POST an assignment with it.
+>**Note:** The educationExternalResource is only an out resource, you can't POST a submission with it.

 ## Response
 If successful, this method returns a `201 Created` response code and an object according to the resource type in the response body.